deeporiginbio/deeporigin-client/docs/how-to/data-hub/create.md

-This document describes how to create databases, columns in databases, and folders in the Deep Origin Data Hub.
+This document describes how to create databases, columns in databases, and folders (workspaces) in the Deep Origin data hub.

 ## Folders

-Folders (or workspaces) can be created by specifying a name, and, optionally, a parent.
+Folders can be created by specifying a name, and, optionally, a parent.

 === "CLI"